sveltia/sveltia-cms/README.md

 - A whole new media library makes it easier to manage all your assets.
 - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
-- You can now navigate between the global media folder and a per-collection media folder[^6] and soon move assets between them.
+- You can now navigate between the global media folder and a per-collection media folder[^6].

 ## Compatibility

-While we’re not recreating all the features found in Netlify/Decap CMS, our plan is to gradually expand the compatible areas where possible so that more users can migrate to our alternative.
+While we’re not recreating all the features found in Netlify/Decap CMS, our plan is to gradually expand the compatible areas where possible so that more users can migrate to our modern alternative.

 | Feature | Status in Sveltia CMS |
 | --- | --- |